pesync

 Budgeting

-• The ability to compile, formulates, present and execute a budget over a specific period, as well to monitor the use of expenditures.
+The ability to compile, formulate, present, and execute a budget over a specific period, as well as to monitor the use of expenditures.

 Financial Reporting